microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-    For Status Indication Pins 1 and 2, the checkboxes in the Default Analog, Start High, Weak Pullup, Slew Rate and Input Level Control columns will be checked.
+    For Status Indication pins 1 and 2, Analog, Start High, Weak Pullup, Slew Rate and Input Level Control columns will be checked by default during the time of pin selection.

     <br />